Pupil Premium Strategy

 The Pupil Premium funding has allowed us to continue and extend what we already do – to monitor children’s progress and to give additional support when required.

-This funding is used for the provision and implementation of individual and small group support in literacy, maths and social skills.
+We use this funding is for the provision and implementation of individual and small group support in literacy, maths and social skills.
 Our teaching assistants deliver various intervention programmes to ensure that all children identified as needing extra support are given the maximum opportunity to reach their potential.